Optimal Two-Step Prediction in Regression: Experiments

-We measure the numerical performance and the computational speed of two-step prediction with \avt~and with $10$-fold cross-validation, which is typically regarded as the standard calibration scheme.
-The lasso and thrr are chosen as variable selection methods.
-These variable selection methods are not directly compared; rather, different calibration schemes are compared for two-step prediction for \textit{each} of these methods.
+We measure the numerical performance and the computational speed of \avt\ in two-step prediction.
+The methods of comparison are cross-validation with 2, 5, 10, and 20 number of folds, which are typically regarded as the standard calibration schemes.

+Variable selection is performed with the lasso.
+We emphasize that the motivation of this work is not to compare different variable selection methods, but instead, to compare different calibration schemes in two-step prediction.

 {\ensuremath{\delta}} {\ensuremath{\widehat{\sigma}}}